 Have you ever wondered why lung cancer is still such a deadly disease?
-You might not realize how common or deadly lung cancer is.
+If you’re like most people, you might not even realize how common or deadly lung cancer is.
+So let’s review the numbers.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy